Don't believe the hype

 Having a basic timetable in place will help you keep track of your revision and stay motivated.
 It’s the best way of avoiding that blind panic one week before your exam.

 It may seem counterproductive to waste precious exam time planning an answer.
-The minutes are ticking by and the temptation is strong to dive straight in and get as much down as possible while it’s still fresh in your mind.
+The minutes are ticking by and it's tempting to dive straight in and get as much down as possible while it’s still fresh in your mind.

 But remember that to produce great essays you need to follow a logical argument, back up the points you make with evidence and come to a reasoned conclusion.
 Not many students can produce this type of work without a bit of planning.